nampython/IOC-CONTAINER/README.md

 It’s really hard and complicated to know how spring core works.
 Because it is composed of many modules and is produced by many people.
 I try to integrate many components into one and make it simple by following these steps:

 - Finding and loading all classes available in the project and pushing them into a set collection.
-There are several issues when loading all classes.
+Pay attention to getting classes because classes in directory is different compared to classes in the directory
 - Scanning and filtering the classes that are identified are components.
-Mapping classes that I called a component model.
-- After having all components in the project.
-We need to instantiate these components to become an instance.
+- Instantiate these components to become an instance.
-- Made Application Context: As we know in Spring having an interface applicationContext to retrieve all beans.
+- Made an Application Context interface.
+As we know Spring has an interface applicationContext to retrieve all beans.
 I also made an applicationContext interface to retrieve it from getting, reloading, and updating beans.

 ## Prerequisites
 - **Dealing with class:** [https://www.tutorialspoint.com/java/lang/java_lang_class.htm](https://www.tutorialspoint.com/java/lang/java_lang_class.htm)
 - **Work with files**: [https://docs.oracle.com/javase/7/docs/api/java/io/File.html](https://docs.oracle.com/javase/7/docs/api/java/io/File.html)
-- Java reflection (Method, Annotation, Constructor…): [https://www.oracle.com/technical-resources/articles/java/javareflection.html](https://www.oracle.com/technical-resources/articles/java/javareflection.html)
+- **Java reflection (Method, Annotation, Constructor…)**: [https://www.oracle.com/technical-resources/articles/java/javareflection.html](https://www.oracle.com/technical-resources/articles/java/javareflection.html)
-- Basic Spring Core framework and know several annotations like @Bean, @Service, @Postconstruct,  @AfterDestroy, @Autowired…:[https://www.baeldung.com/spring-core-annotations](https://www.baeldung.com/spring-core-annotations)
+- **Basic Spring Core framework**: Understanding how spring core work and know several basic annotations like @Bean, @Service, @Postconstruct,  @AfterDestroy, @Autowired…:[https://www.baeldung.com/spring-core-annotations](https://www.baeldung.com/spring-core-annotations)
+- **Design Pattern:**
+    - Singleton
+    - Prototype
+    - Builder
-- Design Pattern:
+    - Proxy
-    →  Singleton, Prototype, Builder,

 ## Installation & Getting Started
   - Run **'mvn clean install'** and get the dependency in the m2 folder.